 In addition to different types of bikes, you’ll also need to know what motorcycle cc means.
 CC is short for cubic centimeters, and it defines the size of the bike’s engine.
-For example, a 250cc motorcycle has a relatively small engine, whereas a 1800cc motorcycle had a large-capacity engine producing more power and speed.
-As a beginner, it’s best to stick to motorcycle cc in the lower range: anywhere between 125 to 600cc is more than enough, because you need to learn to ride with confidence before you move up to more powerful machines.
+For example, a 250cc motorcycle has a relatively small engine.
+On the other hand, a 1800cc motorcycle has a large-capacity engine producing more power and speed.
+As a beginner, it’s best to stick to motorcycle cc in the lower range.
+Anywhere between 125 to 600cc is more than enough.
+This is because you need to learn to ride with confidence before you move up to more powerful machines.

 1. Street and Roadster Motorcycles

-This is a very broad motorcycle category as street bikes and roadster motorycles can have a wide range of engine sizes, makes, and models.
-What unites them all is that these are road motorcycles with an upright seating position designed for urban riding, commuting, and short -term travel.
-Street bikes and roadsters can range from 125cc all the way up to 1800cc and more, and they typically have minimalist fairings (you’ll hear a term “naked bike” thrown around a lot in this motorcycle category), no windshield, and no luggage options or protection like crash bars and skid plates.
-A street or a roadster motorcycle can make for a great beginner bike because they are typically easy to handle, the seating position is comfortable, they are quick to master, and they can be that perfect generic bike type to get you going.
+This is a very broad motorcycle category.
+Street bikes and roadster motorcycles can have a wide range of engine sizes, makes, and models.
+What unites them all is that these are road motorcycles with an upright seating position.
+They are designed for urban riding, commuting, and short -term travel.
+Street bikes and roadsters can range from 125cc all the way up to 1800cc and more.
+They typically have minimalist fairings (you’ll hear a term “naked bike” thrown around a lot in this motorcycle category), no windshield, and no luggage options or protection like crash bars and skid plates.
+A street or a roadster motorcycle can make for a great beginner bike because they are typically easy to handle.
+Additionally, the seating position is comfortable.
+These bikes are quick to master, and they can be that perfect generic bike type to get you going.